shereefsakr/ansible-dev-install/README.md

 * Test the **hosts.yml** works successfully, by executing the following command

       ansible windevmachines -i hosts.yml -m win_ping

+## Prerequisites for the ansible target (If the target is an Ubuntu installation)
+*Tested on Ubuntu 18.04.4 LTS*

+* Run the following commands in case the target is not the same as the server machine

+      sudo apt-get install sshpass

 ## Running Steps for the ansible target (If the target is a Windows 10 installation)